vttresearch/quantum-computer-documentation/docs/calibration.md

 ### Calibration sequences

 To minimize the impact of calibration on user operations, we calibrate Helmi at night, by running a specific sequence of experiments in order.
+Calibration and benchmarking experiments are interleaved with regular user jobs in Helmi's job queue, as detailed in the [Running on Helmi](running.md) section.
+The calibration might therefore slightly increase the waiting time in the queue of regular user jobs.

 **Calibration**:

 - Every day at 2 am
 - Adjusts qubit drive frequency, amplitude fine-tuning and readout threshold
+- Recalibrates CZ Gate, Virtual Z rotations and performs randomized benchmarking.
 - Measures $T_1$, $T_2$, $T_2^*$, readout accuracy, single- and two-qubit gate fidelities

 A calibration sequence produces what is called a `calibration_set`.
 This is a set of device parameters, which the quantum computer is currently using to execute quantum circuits.
 It is identified via a `calibration_set_id`, a unique identifier for the specific `calibration_set`.
 Usually, when submitting quantum circuits, the most up-to-date calibration set is used, however, it is possible to use a specific `calibration_set_id`.
 This can be useful for testing the degradation of the performance of our quantum computers.

+The `calibration set` sometimes contains observations with the suffix `par=d2`.
+This refers to the distance of the qubit pairs that can run in parallel, which is necessary to avoid neighbouring qubit pairs of the same group.

 ### Quality metrics set